Chapter 23: Mourner

 Siobhan eyed me consideringly.
 "Safer than me, probably safer than you.
 She looks cute and harmless, doesn't turn into anything more intimidating, she's never killed anybody and she can prove it just by saying so... all things considered I think she could be okay in a world without our secrets.
 Anyway.
 It's everyone's problem if the Volturi collapse, which is now a very, very serious risk.
 That should help with collecting help, at least."
 She started pacing again, having paused in place while I wasn't paying attention.
 "What else?"

-"I feel like I should ask," Maggie said, "Siobhan, are actually going to help us, or do you still want to stay out of it like you told Carlisle?"
+"I feel like I should ask," Maggie said, "Siobhan, are you actually going to help us, or do you still want to stay out of it like you told Carlisle?"

 "Is there," said Ilario dryly, "a coherent us?"